Recipe: Simon Street’s sous vide delmonico with roast vegetables and homemade jus

 - 2 potatoes

-Cryovac or vacuum seal the Delmonico and sous vide at 55°C for 23 or 24 hours.
+Cryovac or vacuum seal the Delmonico and sous vide it at 130ºF/55°C for 24 hours.

 Season liberally on both sides with herbed salt and sear on a ripping hot char grill.

 Look for the caramelisation of sugars that brown the meat to occur.
-Then take the meat off the grill and slide a portion (160 to 200grams).
+Then take the meat off the grill.

-Serve the piece of meat with roasted celery, onions, heirloom carrots and confit potato, and finish with a housemade jus (for this I used beef bones simmered for 36 hours).
+Serve with roasted celery, onions, heirloom carrots and confit potato, and finish with a housemade jus.